-We’ve all had that moment; when we look into analytics halfway through the month for something we were POSITIVE was tracking correctly and seen something like this:
+We’ve all had that moment; when we look into analytics halfway through the month for something we were POSITIVE was tracking correctly and seen something that makes our stomachs drop.

 And then the panic ensues: Did they make a change to the site?
 Is our tracking not setup properly?
 Or are leads really down?

 Conversions start dipping, or even fluctuate a bit, then nothing for days.
 In either case, our responsibility as analysts is to ensure we have accurate data collection across the board to make data-backed decisions.

 In this guide, we’ll walk you through troubleshooting your own tracking issue in a, "Choose Your Own Adventure” fashion.
 We'll troubleshoot through the following platforms, which I use on a daily basis.
 Although this guide is specific to Google platforms, the methodology is applicable across other similar platforms.

 Begin Your Troubleshooting Tracking Adventure